ZheMann/vcmi/README.md

 5. `frame_prediction_visualization.py` to visualize frame prediction results.
 6. `video_prediction_visualization.py` to visualize video prediction results.

+Bash files to evaluate the ConstrainedNet on e.g. HPC Peregrine can be found in `constrained_net/bash/frames`.

+## Experiment 2.
+Patches - Training
+Script `constrained_net/train/train.py` can be executed to train the ConstraindNet.
+Make sure to set the params `--height` and `--width` to the patch size in order to change the input size of the network.
+Bash files to train the ConvNet and ConstrainedNet on e.g. HPC Peregrine can be found in `constrained_net/bash/patches/*`.

+## Experiment 2.
+Patches - Predicting
+To create patch and video predictions, the same steps are used as for experiment 1.
+Bash files to evaluate the ConstrainedNet on e.g. HPC Peregrine can be found in `constrained_net/bash/patches`.

 ## ConstrainedNet vs. ConvNet
 In constrained_net.py the parameter self.constrained_net can be set to False to remove the constrained convolutional layer.